Leadership

 Mother Penni is enthusiastic about pastoral care, preaching, and serving both Holy Family and the wider community.
 She and Charles are grateful that God has brought them to The Church of The Holy Family and look forward to many years of serving God together.

-Reverend Kathy Boeschenstein, Assisting Priest
+Rev. Kathy Boeschenstein, Sssisting Priest

 Mother Kathy recently retired after serving the last twenty years in the Dioceses of Colorado, Montana and the Rio Grande.
 Most recently, she was Vicar of Holy Trinity Episcopal Church in Raton, NM.
-Prior to that time, she assisted at St. James in Taos, served as Vicar at St. Luke's Westcliffe, CO, Rector at St. Andrew's in Polson, MT, and Curate at St. Gabriel the Archangel in Cherry Hills Village, CO.
+Prior to that time, she assisted at St. James in Taos, served as Vicar at St. Luke’s Westcliffe, CO, Rector at St. Andrew’s in Polson, MT, and Curate at St. Gabriel the Archangel in Cherry Hills Village, CO.
 Mother Kathy attended General Theological Seminary in New York City and was ordained in 2003.
-Before seminary, she worked as a therapist and in the area of child protection.
+Before seminary, she worked as a therapist in the area of child protection.
 Currently she is a Court Appointed Special Advocate (CASA) for children in the foster care system and also teaches an online parenting class to parents who struggle with addiction.

 Mother Kathy loves to bake and once had a one-woman bakery!
 She enjoys walking several miles a day, no matter where she is.
 She knits, crochets and reads a lot.
 Currently she is making blankets for homeless shelters and to outfit apartments that are available for those who have been homeless.
 Mother Kathy was born in Brooklyn, NY, and has two children and four grandchildren, who live in CO.
 One daughter is an art therapist and one is a full-time mom.

-Frederick Frahm, Church Musician
+Church Musician

-Frederick Frahm is an accomplished composer, publisher, keyboardist, and a graduate of Pacific Lutheran University (Tacoma, WA) where he earned degrees in Church Music and Organ Performance.
+Fred is an accomplished composer, publisher, keyboardist, and a graduate of Pacific Lutheran University (Tacoma, WA) where he earned degrees in Church Music and Organ Performance.
 He directed church music programs in Lutheran, Episcopal, and Roman Catholic parishes across the US for 40 years before retiring from full time music ministry in 2021.

 Fred’s well published catalog of compositions includes works for organ, choral music, chamber pieces, art song and song cycle, along with a symphony, organ concerto, and extended vocal works including operas, oratorios, and cantatas.
 His organ works are regularly performed in major churches across the US and Europe including the National Cathedral in Washington DC, the Memorial Church at Harvard University, as well as Ripon, Southwark, and Canterbury cathedrals in the UK.
 He is a Co-Founder and Director of Firehead Organ Works.